tomedunn/the-finished-book/_theory/adventuring-day-history/adventuring-day-history.md

     <figcaption>Shows number of equivalent Easy difficulty encounters for each example Adventuring Day given throughout the D&D Next open playtest.</figcaption>
 </figure>

 These findings don't fully resolve the problem present in the 2014 DMG discussed in the previous section, but they do establish that the example adventuring days in these early playtest were consistent with the PCs having a daily XP budget.

 The next section builds on this by looking at the Encounter Building and Adventuring Day rules that appeared in the very first version of the 5th edition _Basic Rules_.

 # Basic Rules v0.1

 The _Player's Handbook_ for 5th edition D&D was first published on August 19th of 2014, with the _Dungeon Master's Guide_ being published nearly four months later on December 9th.
 In order to provide DMs access to some of the tools they would need to run games of 5th edition during that time, on August 12th of 2014 an initial version of the _[Basic Rules](https://media.wizards.com/2014/downloads/dnd/DMDnDBasicRules_v0.1.pdf)_ was published online (version 0.1).
 It included, among other things, rules for build encounters as well as a section on the Adventuring Day (see p.
 56-58).

 Comparing these rules to the ones found in the 2014 DMG reveals several similarities.
 The XP thresholds are identical for each encounter difficulty, as are the Adventuring Day XP budgets.
 And both use six to eight Medium or Hard encounters as examples of a full adventuring day.
-At first glance, they both look like they should be functionally the same, but this is not the case.
+At first glance, they look like they should be functionally the same, but this is not the case.

 In the rules for building encounters in the _Basic Rules_ each XP threshold acts as the upper limit for that encounter difficult rather than a lower limit as they are in the 2014 DMG.
 This means the average XP for a Medium encounter in the _Basic Rules_ falls halfway between the Easy and Medium XP thresholds, which is significantly lower than it is in the 2014 DMG which sits halfway between the Medium and Hard XP thresholds.